alexpohl/alexpohl.github.io/_pages/Resume.md

 - __Alexis BALEMBOIS, Research Engineer__, “Developing a model for the evolution of Phanerozoic marine biodiversity”. [left to start a PhD thesis with us]
 - __Daniel ELIAHOU, M.Sc.
 2nd year__ (ULCO), “Impact of global climate on biodiversity during the Ordovician”.
 Co-adviser.
 Principal adviser: G. Beaugrand. [now code developer for a private company]
 - __Thanh Nam NGO, 2nd year__ (Polytech Orléans), “Simulating marine biodiversity using a coupled climate-biodiversity model”.
 Principal adviser.
 Co-adviser: A. Brayard.
 - __Houda BEGHOURA, M.Sc.
 1st year__ (Aix-Marseille University), “Impact of the growth of the Ordovician ice sheet on the atmospheric circulation and the carbon cycle”.
 Principal adviser.
-Co-adviser: Y. Donnadieu.
+Co-adviser: Y. Donnadieu. [then did a PhD thesis]
 - __Mourad HAGGUI, M.Sc.
 2nd year__ (Aix-Marseille University), “Coupling paleontological database and paleoceanographical modeling to investigate the paleobiogeography of Cretaceous reef carbonates”.
 Co-adviser.
 Principal advisor: J. Borgomano.

 <p>&nbsp;</p>